Global Well-Posedness For Half-Wave Maps With $S^2$ and $\mathbb{H}^2$ Targets For Small Smooth Initial Data: Introduction

 where $\epsilon \ll 1$ is sufficiently small.
 We improve the result from $\besov \subseteq L^\infty$ to the slightly larger space $\dot{H}^{\frac{n}{2}}$ which does not embed into $L^\infty$.
 It is worth noting that both spaces share the same scaling invariance property.
-As discussed above, the half-wave map can be reformulated into a nonlinear wave type equation \eqref{eq:halfwm-wave}.
-This allows us to use well-established theories about well-posedness of the wave map.
+As discussed above, the half-wave map can be reformulated into a nonlinear wave-type equation \eqref{eq:halfwm-wave}.
 The global well-posedness problem for the wave map with critical initial data has been studied by Tao \cite{2000mathTao}, Klainerman-Rodnianski \cite{klainerman2001global} and Shatah-Struwe \cite{shatah2002cauchy}.
 In particular, we adopt the frequency fold localization method and the approximately parallel transport argument from the work of Tao \cite{2000mathTao}.
-In Section \ref{sec:global}, we will show that all the additional nonlinear terms introduced in the reformulated half-wave equation \eqref{eq:halfwm-wave} are `` well-behaved '' in order to apply such methods.
+In Section \ref{sec:global}, we will show that all the additional nonlinear terms introduced in the reformulated half-wave equation \eqref{eq:halfwm-wave} are `` well-behaved '' to apply such methods.
 Our result is as follows.